solace-fi/solace-docs/docs/overview/faq/filing-a-claim.md

 sidebar_position: 6
 ---

-# Filing a Claim
+# No Claim Filing

+---

-### How do I file a claim?
+### How does Solace pay for loss events without a claims process?
-Fortunately, you will not have to do that.
-As long as you have the wallet connected to Solace, the protocol will be able to read your wallet activity and detect the loss event.
+Solace detects loss events in policyholder's wallets.
+As long as a policyholder has active coverage on their wallet that experienced a loss event, Solace will pay out claims within one week.

 ### When is loss of funds determined for a claim?
-Solace will utilize a parametric auto claims assessment system (PACLAS), which monitors coverage policies, determines financial losses, and signs proof that allows users to submit a claim transaction and receive a pay out.
+Solace will utilize a parametric auto claims assessment system (PACLAS), which monitors coverage policies, determines financial losses, and signs proof that allows users to receive a pay out within one week.